-Two recently published studies have established a link between high iron levels and the development of Type 2 diabetes.
+At least two studies have established a link between high iron levels and the development of Type 2 diabetes.
 One study, out of the Harvard School of Public Health, looked at data gathered from approximately 33,000 healthy women (none of whom had diabetes) participating in the ongoing Nurses’ Health Study.
 After 10 years of follow-up, about 700 of these women developed Type 2 diabetes.
 These 700 women also had significantly higher iron stores (shown by high levels of the iron-storing molecule ferritin) compared to a control group of about 700 women who did not develop diabetes.
 Women with the highest ferritin levels were almost three times as likely to develop diabetes than women with low ferritin levels.
 Although a single study isn’t conclusive, the thought is that high iron levels in the blood may increase the formation of free radicals (highly reactive by-products of normal chemical reactions in the body), causing insulin resistance and impaired glucose metabolism.

 The other study used data from the Iowa Women’s Health Study, which followed about 36,000 postmenopausal women without diabetes for 11 years.
 Women who drank alcohol and had a greater intake of iron (from iron supplements or heme iron from meats) had an increased risk of Type 2 diabetes compared to women who did not drink alcohol.
 The researchers also discovered that among women who did not drink, more nonheme iron in the diet corresponded to decreased risks of developing diabetes.